anoumenon/resume/README.md

 ## R E S U M E

+This repo is a gitHub pages version of my resume which serves as my professional profile.

 This repo also contains three papers which summarize my interest between neurology, graph theory, and theology.